As a writer myself, I have been asked many times what is the best writing apps for writers and what’s the writing app I am using.

 This writing app will definitely help you to complete your work much faster.

-Though you can use this for writing even fiction ebook or novel.
+Though you can use this for writing even fiction ebooks or novels.

-It is the most advanced mind mapping app for writers than MindNode and Brainstormer.
+It is the most advanced mind mapping app for writers – compared with MindNode and Brainstormer.

 4. Lists for Writers – Ideas for Creative Writing